×

 Hebrews 6:9-12

-Paul is convinced the window of repentance is still open for his friends.
+The Pauline Author is convinced the window of repentance is still open for his friends.
 He thinks his readers are capable of maturity and faithfulness.
 He has already seen them show love to God by ministering to other Christians.
-Paul wants them to realize God will reward them, and that they should be diligent in growing mature.
-Faith and patience are key to inheriting God’s blessings.

 Hebrews 6:13-18